smagnani96/eBPF_TrafficAnalyzer/README.md

 * [dynmon_extractor_ddos.py](./tools/dynmon\_extractor\_ddos.py)
 * [dynmon_extractor_crypto.py](./tools/dynmon\_extractor\_crypto.py)

-The default output type uses the JSON format, but you can obtains CSV files by adding `--debug` as parameter to the scripts in order to better inspect data (as required).
+The default output type CSV format, but you can obtains JSON output by adding `--json` as parameter to the scripts in order to better inspect data (type `-h` to see all the available options).

 ## Test